basil08/jekyll-now/about.md

 Hi there!

 I am **Basil Labib**.
+I am a non-conformist, open source enthusiast, avid reader, origamist, blogger and a natural philomath.

-I am 17.
-I am a high school student and expect to graduate next year from [Birla High School](https://birlahighschool.com), Kolkata.
+Conventionally, I am a high school student and expect to graduate next year from [Birla High School](https://birlahighschool.com), Kolkata.

 I take keen interest in STEM in general and Computer Science in particular.
 I absolutely love Physics and Applied Mathematics.
 I also like Biology.
 I like challenges, academic or otherwise.